aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 4. -5 > -10, like how owing 5 is better than owing 10.; -10 < -5.

 ### Multiplication and Division

+If a and b are positive rational numbers, then the following rules apply.
+They are derived from the distributive property and the definition of division as inverse of multiplication.

 1. -a &times; -b = a &times; b ; E.g. -2 &times; -3 = 6
 1. -a &div; -b = a &div; b ; E.g. -10 &div; -2 = 5